TohurTV/llama.cpp-qt/README.md

 ![Python Version](https://img.shields.io/badge/python-3.10%2B-blue.svg)

-This repository contains a Python-based graphical wrapper for the LLama.cpp server, providing a user-friendly interface for configuring and running the server.
+Llama.cpp-qt is a Python-based graphical wrapper for the LLama.cpp server, providing a user-friendly interface for configuring and running the server.
 LLama.cpp is a lightweight implementation of GPT-like models.

 ## Requirements